ismaildawoodjee/GreatEx/README.md

   This also applies to username, password and database names.

 - The Docker images for Airflow and Postgres can be any supported version, but I specified them to use the `latest` tag, and used Python version 3.8.

+## Database Setup SQL Scripts

+The SQL scripts in the `database-setup` folder are automatically going to be run when the Postgres containers are created.
+This is because the scripts are mounted into the `docker-entrypoint-initdb.d` folder, and scripts that are placed inside this special folder get executed when the containers start for the first time.

+There are 3 scripts for each of the 3 databases (`postgres-source`, `postgres-dest`, and `postgres-store`):

+- `sourcedb.sql` for the `postgres-source` database: This script sets up the schema and table, and copies the `retail_profiling.csv` CSV file over onto the table.
+Here, we are pretending that our source data comes from a relational database, and this script sets this up for us.

+- `destdb.sql` for the `postgres-dest` database: This script creates a public facing table that can be used for consumption, e.g. creating dashboards and deriving insights from it.
+This table is only going to be populated after the entire pipeline has finished and all the data quality checks pass.

+- `storedb.sql` for the `postgres-store` database:

 ## Retail Pipeline DAG